About Research Education

 • > 150 (Red): Crisis Level — Immediate Attention Needed

-The indices presented here utilize a Heuristic Stress Model to quantify economic pressure.
-Unlike raw economic indicators, the HSM standardizes disparate metrics (unemployment, rent burden, search volatility) into a unified 0-250 stress index.
-This allows for cross-variable comparison similar to the "Misery Index" but with state-level granularity.
+The indices utilize a Heuristic Stress Model to quantify economic pressure, standardizing disparate metrics into a unified 0–200 stress index.

-Researcher Note: Indices are heuristic composites designed for relative comparison.
-For econometric modeling, researchers are advised to use the raw underlying metrics (provided in the full CSV export) rather than the composite index scores.
+Researcher Note: Composite indices are heuristic — designed for relative comparison between states, not as absolute measures.
+For econometric modeling, use the raw underlying metrics (provided in the full CSV export).

 Cite This Data

-To cite the Financial Health Barometer in publications, please use the following format:
+To cite the Financial Health Barometer in publications:

 FinMango Research Team.
 (2025).
 Financial Health Barometer: Real-Time US Economic Stress Indicators [Data set].
 FinMango. https://finmango.org/barometer